SrijanPagadala/Soul-Tower/README.md

  >  \<[Nabil Khalil](https://github.com/nabil-k)\>

 ## Project Description
- > * We love Minecraft, but we also love RPGs too.
+ > * We love Minecraft, but we love RPGs too.
 So we combined two of our most favorite things, and made a Minecraft text-based role-playing game (RPG).
  > * Languages/Tools/Technologies:
  >   * C++
  >   * [wxWidgets](https://www.wxwidgets.org/) - A C++ GUI Framework.